gavinmcnair/logspout-kafka/README.md

 A [Logspout](https://github.com/gliderlabs/logspout) adapter for writing Docker container logs to [Kafka](https://github.com/apache/kafka) topics in the logstash JSON format.

+This was a quick hack with the intention of being used with the kafka-elastic connect adapter.

-This was a quick hack.
-If it is of use to you please contribute.
+If it is of use to you please contribute (issues/updates/tests/etc)

 ## usage

 With *container-logs* as the Kafka topic for Docker container logs, we can direct all messages to Kafka using the **logspout** [Route API](https://github.com/gliderlabs/logspout/tree/master/routesapi):